Cut-free Deductive System for Continuous Intuitionistic Logic: Intuitionistic continuous logic

 \end{nota}

-The next lemma gives caracterisations of the notion of intuitionistic space, while drawing a parallel between being totally disconnected and being Hausdorff, open sets and \lsc functions, and clopen sets and continuous functions.
+The next lemma gives caracterisations of the notion of intuitionistic space (cf. \bf{Definition} \ref{intuitionistic topological space}), while drawing a parallel between being totally disconnected and being Hausdorff, between open sets and \lsc functions, and between clopen sets and continuous functions.

 \begin{lem} $ $

 \adjustbox{max width = \textwidth}{